SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 one configured for Octavia.
 * _NEUTRON-VXLAN_: configures the network group as a Neutron VXLAN provider network.
 When this macro is specified as a component endpoint, the generated network group will be tagged with `neutron.networks.vxlan`.
-* _DEFAULT-ROUTE_: the network group marked with this tag will have the default route configured for it.

 The following example taken from `roles/input_model_generator/vars/templates/network/standard.yml` defines the network template included by the `standard` scenario template: